FedericoCeratto/bottle-cork/docs/index.rst

 * Designed for web application with moderate userbases.
 User credentials are stored in JSON files.

 * Simple role-based authentication.
 User are authorized by role e.g. 'admin', 'user', 'editor'.

-Admin users can create and delete other user account and roles.
+  * Admin users can create and delete user accounts and roles.

+* User registration with email delivery and confirmation

 * Thread safe and easy to tweak

+* Unit-tested and `code covered <./cover/cork.html>`_

 Roadmap
 -------